LeonardoTeixeira/frontend-and-mobile-test/README.md

 ## Proposed Exercise

 Create an app to present the resulting data from the REST service.
-The way you present is up to you.
+The way you present is up to you, as long you follow the premises.

 Premises:
+* DO NOT USE *TABLE*
 * The application should use _AngularJS_.
 * The application must be _Responsive_.
 * The application must be presented in three resolutions: _Full HD_, _HD_ and _Wide VGA_.